hashicorp/nomad/.changelog/README.md

 Use the PR number as the file name.
 Enterprise private changes should have an entry in the OSS repository referencing a public GitHub issues detailing the change and impact.

+The `.txt` files have a markdown-like syntax, with a tag signifying the entry type.

 Below are some examples of how to generate a CHANGELOG entry with your pull request.

 ### Improvement